 Graphics cards process graphical data much more efficiently than a CPU, resulting in a smoother and more realistic graphical output.

 It’s also important to consider the category of graphics card you need.
-A budget graphics card should suffice if you’re looking to do some light gaming.
+A budget card should suffice if you’re looking to do some light gaming.

-However, if you’re looking to spend a good amount of time gaming and enjoy more serious gaming titles or video editing, you’ll need to invest in a higher-end level graphics card.
+However, if you’re looking to spend a good amount of time gaming and enjoy more serious gaming titles or video editing, you’ll need to invest in a higher-end level card.

-The worst-case scenario for graphics requirements
+The worst-case scenario for requiring one

 However, there could be little telltale signs that your computer is having a slightly harder time dealing with these jobs than one might initially think.